8 Tips for Surviving the Last Month of Pregnancy

 Your pregnant belly is causing strain on your back.
 Your swollen feet are making it hard to walk.
 You have heartburn every day.
 You are hot all day, every day.
 And you are sick of waiting for this baby!
 You are just ready to hold them!
 (Then magnify this feeling by 1,000 if you are past your due date!)
 And false alarms just create false hope!

 I’ll never forget thinking I was in labor with my first son at 38 weeks.
 Then waking up the next day to realize labor was not happening and feeling DEPRESSED.
 I specifically remember walking through the aisles of Hobby Lobby the following week (at 39 weeks, 1 day), and telling my mom I couldn’t do it anymore.
 I just wanted to lay down on the floor of the store.
 (I may have been feeling slightly dramatic.)
 Little did I know, I would actually go into labor the following day.

 Mental strength toward the end of pregnancy can be just as crucial as physical strength.
 Maybe more.
-So here are some of my favorite tips for staying happy and strong during the final stretch of pregnancy.
+So here are some of my favorite tips for staying happy and strong during the last month of pregnancy.

 1. Prepare to carry your baby till it’s due date.
 (If not longer!)

 Yes, you will hear countless women tell you they went into labor at 37 weeks.
 And this is great.
 It might end up being you, too!
 But if it isn’t, you don’t want to assume every day on from 37 weeks that this might be the day.
 Assume your due date will be the day.
 Even though a very small percentage of women deliver on their due date—around 5 percent—it is better to overshoot rather than undershoot.
 And it is very common for first-time mothers to go beyond their due date.
 (However, do have a hospital bag packed and baby stuff ready at home from 36 weeks should you be surprised.)